Course summary

 The LLM in Criminal Justice gives you a panoramic, 360-degree view of the criminal process, and a multidimensional perspective which explores organic synergies between domestic, transnational and international criminal justice.
 It opens up diverse career paths in the criminal justice and human rights sectors.
 Why study LLM Criminal Justice

-• You’ll collaborate with renowned legal scholars, eminent legal practitioners and NGOs working in the field of Criminal Justice and International Human Rights, including leading UK NGOs such as Fair Trials, Big Brother Watch, Reprieve, as well as Liberty that leads our pioneering 'Criminal Justice and Human Rights: NGO Advocacy, Litigation and Practice' module.
+- You’ll collaborate with renowned legal scholars, eminent legal practitioners and NGOs working in the field of Criminal Justice and International Human Rights, including leading UK NGOs such as Fair Trials, Big Brother Watch, Reprieve, as well as Liberty, which leads on our pioneering 'Criminal Justice and Human Rights: NGO Advocacy, Litigation and Practice' module.

 Modules

-Students will study compulsory modules to the value of 45 credits, and complete a compulsory dissertation for 60 credits in the area of criminal justice (105 credits total).
-You'll then be able to choose a further 75 credits of optional modules.
-Compulsory modules Advanced Criminal Law and Criminal Justice: Domestic, Comparative and International Human Rights and Criminal Justice: NGO Advocacy, Litigation, and Practice Criminal Justice Dissertation Department of Law optional modules Students can then choose 4 or 5 optional modules to the value of 75 credits.
-These credits can be made up exclusively of Department of Law modules, or you can choose up to 30 credits from the Interdisciplinary module lists below, which include options from the Department of Politics and International Relations and the Department of Psychology.
-International Human Rights Law: Theory and Practice International Human Rights: Advanced Themes and Contemporary Debates Environmental Challenges, Social Justice and Human Rights Gender, Sexualities and the Law Law and Policy Clinic: Criminal Justice Criminal Justice Placement Students can choose 1 or 2 modules (15-30 credits) from the lists below (in which case they can only choose 30-45 credits from the Department of Law list of modules above).
-Department of Law interdisciplinary modules: Criminal Evidence (with Advanced Mooting and Advocacy) Department of Politics and International Relations, and Department of Psychology interdisciplinary modules: Memory and Justice in Post-Conflict Societies Psychology, Crime and Law Please note that due to staff research commitments not all of these modules may be available every year.
+You must complete the following compulsory modules: Advanced Criminal Law and Criminal Justice: Domestic, Comparative and International Human Rights and Criminal Justice: NGO Advocacy, Litigation, and Practice Criminal Justice Dissertation Optional modules You will also choose 2/3 optional modules to the value of 75 credits.
+These can be made up exclusively of Department of Law modules, or you may choose to select up to 30 credits from the interdisciplinary module lists below (which include options from other social science departments).
+Department of Law modules International Human Rights Law: Theory and Practice International Human Rights: Advanced Themes and Contemporary Debates Environmental Challenges, Social Justice and Human Rights Gender, Sexualities and the Law Law and Policy Clinic: Criminal Justice Criminal Justice Placement Interdisciplinary modules from the Department of Law Criminal Evidence (with Advanced Mooting and Advocacy) Interdisciplinary modules from other social science departments Option modules from other departments, such as Politics and International Relations and Sociology, are confirmed on an annual basis.
+Please note that due to staff research commitments not all of these modules may be available every year.

 Entry requirements